tomi204/fhevm-react-native-template/README.md

 ## 🔌 FHE Relayer Service (Node)

-`packages/relayer-service` is an Express server that loads `@fhevm-sdk`, performs encrypt/decrypt on behalf of clients, and exposes a tiny REST API:
+`packages/relayer-service` is an Express server that loads `@fhevm-sdk`, performs encrypt/decrypt on behalf of clients, and exposes a tiny REST API.
+Every session is bound to a user address: the client signs each request (simple EIP-191 message) and the relayer verifies the signature + nonce before touching TFHE state.
+The universal SDK handles these signatures for you.

 - `GET /status` – reports chain, signer, and contract info.
 - `GET /counter` – returns the latest encrypted handle + decrypted value.